 Network security is protecting a computer system from unauthorized access.
 Generally, network security software or firewall is used in order to prevent hackers from directly accessing a computer system.
 This prevents them from gaining access to a computer or server, which can be very risky if the hacker knows how to bypass the measures that are set up on the server.
 Examples of the security software that can be used include anti-virus, firewalls and anti-spyware.

 Another area is data security, which is used to ensure the privacy and integrity of corporate information.
 Data security software checks for threats, such as viruses, worms, Trojans, spyware and malware.
 Once the threats are detected, the appropriate solution is then set to tackle the problem.
 Data security software can be used to address threats from both outside and inside a company.
-Examples of data security software include anti-virus, anti-spyware and integrity management programs.
+Examples of data security software include privacy data systems, anti-virus, anti-spyware and integrity management programs.

 Besides protecting the IT infrastructure, a company should also take a look at their IT assets.
 These are all parts of the IT system that are used regularly and are usually hard to replace or repair.
 An important aspect of the assets of a company is their confidential nature.
 Confidential assets include access to sensitive documents, databases and networks.
 The most common types of confidential IT assets are servers, workstations, laptops and other peripheral devices.